In the top line of this page I dated the Cranes 1937 - 1957. In 2008 I found a 1930 Tri-ang catalogue

 They built the famous Jones KL 44 cranes.

-These Jones Cranes also played an invaluable part in the war, producing over 1000 mobile cranes.
 These were used in many international locations including unloading the first barge to land on the beaches at Arromanches, Normandy on D-Day.
 To meet the demand for cranes needed for D-Day, Jones produced 180 cranes in just 25 weeks.

 The picture shows a Jones Crane Barge at Arromanches, Normandy, D-Day 1944